alanshlam/novel/book1/The Inverted Sky/ch/ch9.md

 The objective was to extract Combine embassy staff and a voluntary medical team who had been trapped in Aethelgard when it fell.
 They were now being held in a Federation prison facility following the collapse of Corvus's regime.

-The field commander, Major Ivan Rostova—a mountain of a man known as "The Ox"—finished the briefing.
+The field commander, Major Ivan Rostova —a mountain of a man known as "The Ox"—finished the briefing.
 The mission was clear: infiltrate Federation territory and liberate the prisoners.
 It sounded simple.
 It was anything but.

 As the team prepared their gear, someone clapped Sean hard on the shoulder.
 "If it isn't the Hero of Erden," a sly voice said.
 "What's a man like you doing in a place like this?"